cloudtrax/docs/captive_portal/authentication/http/README.md

 `ipv4` | IPv4 address of the device | may include
 `session` | a string unique to this node during this session identifying the session | may include

-NOTE: Entries in "code block" format ` like this ` are literals and to be entered exactly as shown.<br/>
-NOTE: A device roaming between Access Points may cause additional Accounting Requests to be sent.
+*NOTE*: A device roaming between Access Points may cause additional Accounting Requests to be sent.

 ##### Accounting Response parameters #####